Enriched model categories and presheaf categories: Comparisons between model categories and

 To say that $\sV$ is stable just means that $\sV$ is pointed and that the suspension functor $\SI$ on $\text{Ho}\sV$ is an equivalence.
 It follows that $\text{Ho}\sV$ is triangulated \cite[\S7.2]{Hovey}.
 It also follows that any $\sV$-model category $\sM$ is again stable and therefore $\text{Ho}\sM$ is triangulated.
 This holds since the suspension functor $\SI$ on $\text{Ho}\sM$ is equivalent to the derived tensor with the invertible object $\SI \mathbf{I}$ of $\text{Ho}\sV$.

-We here reconsider the work of Schwede and Shipley \cite{SS} and the later related work of Dugger \cite{Dugger} from our perspective.
-They start with a stable model category $\sM$.
-They do not assume that it is a $\SI\sS$-model category (which they call a ``spectral model category'').
-Under appropriate hypotheses on $\sM$, Hovey \cite{Hovey} defined the category $\SI\sM$ of symmetric spectra in $\sM$ and proved both that it is a $\SI\sS$-model category and that it is Quillen equivalent to $\sM$ \cite[8.11, 9.1]{Hovey}.
+We here reconsider the work of Schwede and Shipley \cite{SS} and the later related work of Dugger \cite{Dugger} from our perspective. {Schwede and Shipley} start with a stable model category $\sM$.
+They do not assume that it is a $\SI\sS$-model category (which they call a ``spectral model category'') {and they are not concerned with any other enrichment that $\sM$ might have.} Under appropriate hypotheses on $\sM$, Hovey \cite{Hovey} defined the category $\SI\sM$ of symmetric spectra in $\sM$ and proved both that it is a $\SI\sS$-model category and that it is Quillen equivalent to $\sM$ \cite[8.11, 9.1]{Hovey}.
 Under significantly weaker hypotheses on $\sM$, Dugger \cite[5.5]{Dugger} observed that an application of his earlier work on presentations of model categories \cite{Dug} implies that $\sM$ is Quillen equivalent to a model category $\sN$ that satisfies the hypotheses needed for Hovey's results.

 By the main result of Schwede and Shipley, \cite[3.9.3]{SS}, when $\sM$ and hence $\sN$ has a compact set of generators (see \myref{compactgen} below), $\SI\sN$ is Quillen equivalent to a presheaf category $\mathbf{Pre} (\sE,\SI\sS)$ for a full $\SI\sS$-subcategory $\sE$ of $\SI\sN$.
 Dugger proves that one can pull back the $\SI\sS$-enrichment of $\SI\sN$ along the two Quillen equivalences to obtain a $\SI\sS$-model category structure on $\sM$ itself.
 Pulling back $\sE$ gives a full $\SI\sS$-subcategory $\sD$ of $\sM$ such that $\sM$ is Quillen equivalent to $\mathbf{Pre} (\sD,\SI\sS)$.
 In a sequel to \cite{SS}, Schwede and Shipley \cite{SS2} show that the conclusion can be transported along changes of $\sV$ to any of the other standard modern model categories of spectra.